-This book addresses team dynamics and diversity in business management in multinationals in Japan.
+This case book addresses team dynamics and diversity in business management in multinational businesses in Tokyo.

-Japan provides an important place for studying teams, particularly in light of its contributions to management history.
-The Japanese are ubiquitously known for their teamwork with attention to detail, efficiency and work philosophy of continuous improvement lean.
+Although the teams could represent any global business unit, Japan provides an interesting local setting for studying teams, particularly in light of its contributions to management history.
+The Japanese are world renowned for their teamwork, with attention to detail, efficiency and work philosophy of continuous improvement (Lean).

-Teams in Tokyo based multinationals provide a useful platform for studying the Japanese government's recent initiatives of including international talent and not least the female workforce as assets in the Japanese drive for economic progress.
+Tokyo-based multinational teams also provide a platform for studying the effects of the Japanese government's initiatives of going green as well as including international talent and the female workforce in their drive for progress in the circular economy.

-The book is targeted at bachelor, master and MBA students in management studies with focus on organization, communication and competence.
-Business professionals will also find inspiration and insights applicable to their own organizations concerning high performing team dynamics and cross cultural management.
+The book aims at bachelor, masters, MBA and executive students in management studies with a focus on organization, communication and competence.
+Business professionals will also find inspiration and insights applicable to their own organizations concerning high-performing team dynamics and cross-cultural management.